SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 world of western politics (Gelvin 184).
 The entente powers, especially Britain, made heavy use of post-war land promises to attract allies to their side of the battle.
-Such secret treaties included the Constantinople Agreement between Britain, France, and Russia; the Treaty of London;
+Such secret treaties included the Constantinople Agreement, the Treaty of London; the Sykes-Picot Agreement, and the Treaty of Saint Jean de Maurienne.

 ## Furthermore, no states could achieve widespread liberty?